One* Slinky, five ways: a still life photography study in light and form

 Twisted and tangled silver Slinky sculpted into an abstract form on a neutral brown background, with directional lighting highlighting the chaos

-This shoot reminded me how much range you can pull from a single object — especially one as kinetic and graphic as this.
+This shoot reminded me how much variety you can pull from a single object, especially one as kinetic and graphic as this.
+Creativity does not always need more stuff.
+Sometimes it just needs more curiosity.

 Unraveled Slinky spirals sprawled across a deep blue surface, dramatically lit by a diagonal shaft of light casting complex shadows